 Do you have any tips for students who might be struggling with the blank page?

 I love to encourage children to visualise a character they would like to write about.
 Most of my characters are animals.
-It is great to brainstorm and ask myself what the funniest, weirdest, scariest or happiest thing that could happen to my character.
-I also ask myself where my character might hang out – somewhere predictable, or somewhere you would least expect them to be?
+It is great to brainstorm and ask myself what the funniest, weirdest, scariest or happiest thing could happen to my character.
+I also ask myself where my character might hang out – somewhere predictable or where you would least expect them to be?

 Once you know your character well, the story will grow around it and you’ll be on your way to engaging the reader.